 What resources are available for students and parents who home school?

-Useful resources are the ‘Puberty’ series - Boys and Puberty and Girls and Puberty.
+Useful resources are the ‘Puberty’ series - Girls and Boys in Puberty.
 A good approach is to have boys learn about what also happens for girls (and vice versa).
 The Relationships, Sex and Other Stuff booklet is for teenagers (13 years or older).